jrich128/krg-terminal/README.md

     {
         Key      = "test",
         ArgCount = 1,
+        ArgAutocomplete = new string[][]
+        {
+            /* Add string arrays to the same index of the arg you want to autocomplete, have null for any args with no autocomplete.
+            Keep ArgAutocomplete null if no autocomplete for any */ },
         Function = YourTFunction,
         HelpText = "Just testing"
     };

-    _terminal.AddCommand(yourCommand.Key, yourCommand);
 ```
 3. Call Terminal.AddCommand(), passing it your Terminal Command struct
 ```
-    _terminal.AddCommand(yourCommand.Key, yourCommand);
+    _terminal.AddCommand(yourCommand);
 ```

-Look at the built-in commands in Terminal.cs for reference
+Look at the built-in commands for reference

 ## Contributions
 I'm open to contributions.
 If you have any questions/concerns whatnot you can reach me at jrich128@proton.me